 The Carbolic Smoke Ball offer

 One of the most famous cases on invitation to treat is Carlill v.
 Carbolic Smoke Ball Company,[23]decided in nineteenth-century England.
 A medical firm advertised that its new wonder drug, a smoke ball, would prevent those who used it according to the instructions from catching the flu, and if it did not, buyers would receive £100 and said that they had deposited £1,000 in the bank to show their good faith.
 When sued, Carbolic argued the ad was not to be taken as a serious, legally binding offer.
 It was merely an invitation to treat, and a gimmick (a 'mere puff').
 But the court of appeal held that it would appear to areasonable man that Carbolic had made a serious offer, primarily because of the reference to the £1000 deposited into the bank.
 People had given good "consideration" for it by going to the "distinct inconvenience" of using a faulty product.
 "Read the advertisement how you will, and twist it about as you will," said Lindley LJ, "here is a distinct promise expressed in language which is perfectly unmistakable".
+Most states consider persons under the age of 18 to be minors.
+They have the right to cancel the contract at any time before and even after reaching the age of 18.
+If, however, a minor cancels the contract, the benefits that he or she received must be returned.

 Contracts entered into by a minor as one party and an adult as the other party are enforceable if the adult breaches the contract.
 The minor can enforce the contract and collect damages by the adult's breach.
 However, if the minor breaches the contract, the adult does not have the legal authority to enforce the contract and cannot collect damages under the bargain principle.
 Promissory estoppel or unjust enrichment may be available, but generally are not.